 Dr Gavin Nicholson, an expert on non-profit governance, spoke recently about the need for individual and collective accountability in board members.
 The occasion was the ACPNS/Windsor Recruitment careers night and he also spoke of the responsibility of those on the board with specialised skills to use those skills.
-In this context he raised the possibility of recruiting fundraisers to sit on non-profit boards.
+In this context he raised the possibility of recruiting fundraisers to sit on non-profit boards

 I am interested in this idea because my experience is, and Australian and US research concludes, that there is significant dysfunction in many organisations between the fundraiser, the CEO, and the board.
 Too many fundraisers leave their job ahead of time complaining “the board doesn’t get it.”

 Boards often look for specialists — for finance, law, mission, and governance — so why is it unusual that a fundraiser be appointed?
-Some organisation that are very dependent on fundraising will appoint a major donor to the board, or an eminent philanthropist or executive of a charitable foundation, but the approach and skill-set of a funder are not the same as those of a fundraiser.
+Some organisations that are very dependent on fundraising will appoint a major donor to the board, or an eminent philanthropist or executive of a charitable foundation, but the approach and skill-set of a funder are not the same as those of a fundraiser.

 At the same event, I spoke on what board members should look for in fundraising reports to the board and recommended reporting against the annual fundraising plan (yes, there should be one!), a set of indicators that measure income, effectiveness of current actions on present income, and on future income.